 Pectus Excavatum may also be linked to Marfan*or Poland** syndromes.

-Paediatricians or GPs tends to be the first professionals consulted by patients looking to obtain information about Pectus Excavatum.
+Paediatricians or GPs are usually the first professionals consulted by patients looking to request information about Pectus Excavatum.
 If the patient is under the age of six and asymptomatic, there is no need for either additional tests or surgery.
 If older, then an annual check-up is important to monitor whether or not the defect is progressive.
-If the defect worsens or symptoms related to Pectus Excavatum present, the patient needs to be assessed by a paediatric or thoracic surgeon to receive the best treatment for their specific Pectus Excavatum.
+If the defect worsens or symptoms related to Pectus Excavatum occur, the patients need to be assessed by a paediatric or thoracic surgeon to get the best treatment for their specific Pectus Excavatum.